-Suicide Among the General Population
+1.1 Suicide Among the General Population

 In the United States, suicide affects people of all ages, genders, and ethnic groups, regardless of socioeconomic status.
-Among children, teenagers, and young adults, suicide is the second leading cause of death, while among middle-aged adults, suicide is the fifth leading cause of death (NCHS, 2022, March 3).
+Among children, teenagers, and young adults, suicide is the second leading cause of death, while among middle-aged adults, suicide is the fifth leading cause of death (NCHS, 2024, October 2).

-In 2021, more than 48,000 Americans died from suicide, making it the eleventh leading cause of death overall.
-Remarkably, in 2020 there were nearly twice as many suicides in the U.S. as homicides (NCHS, 2023, January 18).
+In 2021, more than 49,000 Americans died from suicide, making it the eleventh leading cause of death overall.
+Remarkably, in the same year there were twice as many suicides in the U.S. as homicides (NCHS, 2024, July 23).
 Suicide attempts are much more frequent than completed suicides, with an estimated 1.3 million suicide attempts among U.S. adults each year (Moscardini et al., 2020).

-The National Strategy for Suicide Prevention-updated in 2012-has expanded prevention efforts with the goal of improving our understanding of suicide prevention practices within healthcare systems and communities.
-Because of these national efforts, organizations and businesses that had not previously viewed suicide prevention as part of their mission have become engaged in efforts to reduce suicide (HHS, 2021, January 19).
+The National Strategy for Suicide Prevention-updated in 2024-has expanded prevention efforts with the goal of improving our understanding of suicide prevention practices within healthcare systems and communities.
+Because of these national efforts, organizations and businesses that had not previously viewed suicide prevention as part of their mission have become engaged in efforts to reduce suicide (HHS, 2024).

-In 2019, the President's Roadmap to Empower Veterans and End a National Tragedy of Suicide (PREVENTS) was launched and in July of 2022 the Federal Communications Commission designated 988 as the national number for mental health crises (HHS, 2021, January 19).
+In 2019, the President's Roadmap to Empower Veterans and End a National Tragedy of Suicide (PREVENTS) was launched and in July of 2022 the Federal Communications Commission designated 988 as the national number for mental health crises (HHS, 2024).

-Source: SAMHSA, 2022.
+Source: SAMHSA, 2025.
+Public domain.